vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       *out*
          Returned values from *func*.

-      *core*
-         Must be NULL.

-      *vsapi*
-         Must be NULL.

 ----------

-   .. _freeFunc:
+   .. _freeFunction:

-   void freeFunc(VSFuncRef_ \*f)
+   void freeFunction(VSFunction_ \*f)

-      Deletes a function reference, releasing the caller's ownership of the function.
+      Decrements the reference count of a function and deletes it when it reaches 0.

       It is safe to pass NULL.

-      Don't try to use the function once the reference has been deleted.

 ----------